How Inflation Is Driving Up Car Insurance Costs in 2026

 The Five Inflation Pressures Pushing Premiums Higher

 Car insurance doesn't exist in a vacuum — every dollar of economic inflation eventually finds its way into your premium.
 When the cost of parts, labor, medical care, and vehicles rises, insurers pay out more on every claim.
 To stay profitable, they raise rates.
-Here's a breakdown of the five key inflation pressures that have driven premiums to record highs.
+Here's a breakdown of the five key inflation pressures that have driven premiums to record highs and continue to shape what you pay in 2026.

 1. Vehicle Repair Costs